 Whether you’re a die-hard fan or a curious first-timer, you don't want to miss this exciting weekend at the “Tricky Triangle.”
 Read on for 10 reasons to kick off your summer with a NASCAR race in the Poconos.

 1. There’s no place like Pocono!

 Nicknamed the “Tricky Triangle” for its unique, three-turn design, Pocono Raceway is the only NASCAR track of its kind.
 Each of the track’s three turns presents a different angle, keeping drivers on their toes and fans on their feet.
 Another reason to love Pocono Raceway is their Worry-Free Weather Guarantee; select Saturday and Sunday NASCAR tickets are covered.

 2. It’s intense.

 Forget what you’ve seen on TV.
 You haven’t truly experienced a NASCAR race until you’ve felt the rush of the cars flying by.
-From the energy of the crowd to the extras off the track, there’s nothing like a NASCAR race at Pocono.
+From the energy of the crowd to the extras off the track, there’s nothing like a NASCAR race at Pocono Raceway.

 Pocono Raceway puts families first, with kid-friendly activities at every event.
-Young fans can explore Tricky’s* Kit Kamp, play in the Kids Zone, enjoy special perks from the Kids Club and party it up at the annual Kids Day (Friday, June 26, 2020).
-And, kids 12 and under enter free all week long!
-As an added bonus, the #PoconoMtns Inclusive Playground is open for children of all ages and abilities to play during race week.
+Kids, ages 12 and under, receive FREE admission to the 100 and 200 Level of the Grandstand all weekend long.
+And kids camp for FREE at the Raceway.
+With their free admission, children can explore Tricky’s* Kit Kamp, play in the Kids Zone, enjoy special perks from the Kids Club and party it up at the annual Kids Day (Friday, June 25, 2021).
+As an added bonus, the #PoconoMtns Inclusive Playground is open for children of all ages and abilities to play while camping during race week.

 *Tricky the Fox is Pocono Raceway’s mascot.
-Look for him out and about on race weekends.
+Look for him out and about on race weekend.